zicklag/docs-1/configuration/project-settings.md

 ## Security

-- **Auth Password Policy** — Allows setting a policy requirement for all user's passwords, with the following options:
+- **Auth Password Policy** — Sets a policy requirement for all user's passwords via a JavaScript regex.
+Supports the following options:
   - None — Not recommended
   - Weak — Minimum of 8 characters
   - Strong — Uppercase, lowercase, numbers, and special characters